Indigenous Homes Innovation Initiative

 Cando is working in partnership with Indigenous Services Canada (ISC) to deliver the Indigenous Homes Innovation Initiative (IHII).
 Cando coordinated the Accelerator Launch Event, held in January 2020, and is now managing all funding agreements with partners and selected innovators.

-Danielle Lightning is leading Cando’s work on the Indigenous Homes Innovation Initiative, with the support of Elizabeth Calahaison.
+Danielle Lightning is leading Cando’s work on the Indigenous Homes Innovation Initiative, with the support of Elsie Moar.
 Cando’s communication team, lead by Paul Macedo, is also working in partnership with Indigenous Services Canada to share updates publicly about the progress of selected projects.

 Indigenous Homes Innovation Initiative celebrates its first project completion – Pikangikum Safe Village